 Let's suppose that you decide you don't like the changed animation.
 You can dump the whole thing with the Remove command, but you may lose more than you expected.

 Click on the Play button to see how the

 Hmmm.
 That looks weird.
 The line "Offer to 200..." shows up with the slide and then the other paragraphs show up.
 That's not quite what we need.
 Maybe Undo can save the day.

-Click on the arrow at the right of the Undo button on the toolbar to open the list of actions.
+Click on the arrow at the right of the Undo button on the Quick Access Toolbar to open the list of actions.
 If you did not close and reopen the presentation, you may see quite a number of Custom Animation items in this list.
 Unfortunately the list does not tell you which custom animation.